 Parents and guardians are required to maintain records of each student's home education program.
 The portfolio must include a list of books the student reads and work-product samples from the year such as worksheets, writing samples, videos, computer programs, tests, and creative pieces.
 Records do not have to be comprehensive; several pages per subject from different points in the study period is sufficient.
 The reading list may include any reading material the child reads independently or read together.
-The annual assessment -- a standardized test, teacher evaluation, or mutually accepted method agreed upon by the Participating Agency -- must be included in the portfolio.
+The annual assessment -- a national student achievement test, teacher evaluation, or mutually accepted method agreed upon by the Participating Agency -- must be included in the portfolio.
 These records are the private property of the family and must be kept a minimum of two years from the date instruction ended.
 Note that school districts cannot demand to review the student’s records, but they may be required for participation in school-sponsored activities (Equal Access), course placement, or proof against educational neglect.

 The home ed requirements include some kind of annual assessment, and there are many options so families can choose whichever method and approach is best suited to their children’s needs and reflects their learning progress.
 The assessment performance standard, regardless of which is selected, is for the child to "demonstrate progress commensurate with age, ability, and/or disability."
 (Updated as of June 2022 HB 1663.)
 The assessment becomes part of the child's portfolio which is the private property of the family.
 There is no right or best way to assess your children’s growth; whatever works for your family and reflects your children’s progress is fine.